Marriage Preparation

 In recent years, the Church has invited parishes throughout the world to adopt what she calls the Marriage Catechumenate.

 The word catechumenate may be unfamiliar.
-Traditionally, it refers to the process by which a person prepares for Baptism and learns how to live the Christian life.
+Traditionally, it refers to the period of time during which a person discerns God’s call to the sacrament of Baptism.
 Through prayer, formation, accompaniment, and discernment, a person gradually prepares to enter fully into the life of the Church.

 The Marriage Catechumenate is the Church's way of helping couples prepare not only for a wedding day, but for a lifetime of marriage.